built-on-openfin/container-starter/README.md

 [Learn more about the OpenFin Container](https://developers.openfin.co/of-docs/docs/container-overview)

-_Disclaimer: ℹ️ OpenFin Workspace: OpenFin Workspace is a commercial product and this repo is for evaluation purposes.
-Use of the OpenFin Container and OpenFin Workspace components is only granted pursuant to a licence from OpenFin (see manifest).
+_Disclaimer: ℹ️ OpenFin OpenFin Container is a commercial product and this repo is for evaluation purposes.
+Use of the OpenFin Container and OpenFin Container components is only granted pursuant to a licence from OpenFin (see manifest).
 Please contact us if you would like to request a developer evaluation key or to discuss a production license.
-OpenFin Workspace is currently only supported on Windows._
+OpenFin Container is currently only supported on Windows._

 ## What can you do with this repository